apap77/ukkonen/README.md

 ### SuffixTree.substring(*pattern*)

-Checks if a string *pattern* is a substring of the given string in O(m) time, where m is the length of *string*.
+Checks if a string *pattern* is a substring of the given string in O(m) time, where m is the length of *pattern*.

 ```python
 st.substring('issi')